majidhosseini87/majidhosseini87/README.md

-# Hi, I'm Seyed-Majid Hosseini 👋
+# Hi, I'm Majid Hosseini 👋

 PhD Candidate in Computer Engineering at **Ferdowsi University of Mashhad**.